 One of the most basic techniques for analyzing firm and industry conditions is SWOT analysis.
 SWOT stands for strengths, weaknesses, opportunities, and threats.
 It provides “raw material”—a basic listing of conditions both inside and surrounding your company.

-The trengths and eaknesses refer to the internal conditions of the firm—where your firm excels (strengths) and where it may be lacking relative to competitors (weaknesses). pportunities and hreats are environmental conditions external to the firm.
+The Strengths and Weaknesses refer to the internal conditions of the firm—where your firm excels (strengths) and where it may be lacking relative to competitors (weaknesses).
+Opportunities and Threats are environmental conditions external to the firm.
 These could be factors either in the general or competitive environment.
 In the general environment, one might experience developments that are beneficial for most companies such as improving economic conditions, that lower borrowing costs or trends that benefit some companies and harm others.
 An example is the heightened concern with fitness, which is a threat to some companies (e.g., tobacco) and an opportunity to others (e.g., health clubs).
 Page 42Opportunities and threats are also present in the competitive environment among firms competing for the same customers.

 SWOT analysis a framework for analyzing a company’s internal and external environment and that stands for strengths, weaknesses, opportunities, and threats.